getnamingo/registry/docs/epp.md

-# Namingo Registry EPP Server
+# Namingo Registry: EPP Operations Guide

 The **Namingo EPP Server** provides a robust and standards-compliant interface for managing domain registrations, hosts, and contacts via the **Extensible Provisioning Protocol (EPP)**.
 This section offers practical examples of commonly used EPP commands, showcasing request and response structures for seamless integration with the Namingo Registry.